-It may take your kids awhile to actually clean the room rather than stuff everything into the closet.
-That is all right at first.
-You just need some patience.
-Show your kids the proper way to make a bed.
-You can show which clothes need to be hung up and which ones can go in the drawer.
+There’s looking tidy on the surface, followed often by a different reality behind closet doors.
+Show kids which clothes need to be hung up and which ones can go in the drawer.
+This extends to other tasks like the proper way to make a bed and when sheets should be changed.
 Your kids should know where you keep the vacuum cleaner and other essential supplies, provided they are the right age, so they can slowly begin cleaning independently.

 Regularly Clear Items Out

 Speaking of closets that are overstuffed danger zones… If your child has too many toys, it may be time to donate some of them.
 The same rule applies to used clothing.
 Make a point of donating items as new ones come into the household.
 Explain how giving these items a new home helps others in need.